bmoussaud/xld-docker-plugin/README.md

 # Overview #

-The Docker plugin is a XL Deploy plugin that adds capability for deploying applications to a Docker container.
+The Docker plugin is a XL Deploy plugin that adds capability for deploying Docker Images to Docker Machines

 # Installation #